rahulodedra30/MLOps-TA/lab3/readme.md

 # Vertex AI: Training, Serving, and Monitoring a Custom Model

 ## Overview
-In this lab, we will learn how to use Vertex AI to train and serve a TensorFlow model using code in a custom container.
-While we are using TensorFlow in this example, It could easily replaced by any another framework.
-We will be focussing on Training, Prediction, and Notebooks in this lab.
+In this lab, we guide you through creating, training, serving, and monitoring a model using a custom container in Vertex AI.
+We will explore the flexibility custom containers offer in managing compute resources and model code, enabling deployment with any ML framework.
+The objectives include building and containerizing model training code, submitting a training job to Vertex AI, deploying the model to an endpoint, and setting up monitoring for predictions.
+Follow along as we dive into the process step by step.

 ![](https://github.com/rahulodedra30/MLOps-TA/blob/main/lab3/Images/flow.png)